Frequently Asked Questions about ADHD Assessment & Diagnosis

 Neurofeedback for ADHD uses advanced biofeedback to "retrain" your brain's patterns of thinking to be in a more focused state.
 Recent research suggests that neurofeedback can be as effective as medications but with significantly longer-lasting effects.
 Discover more about neurofeedback for ADHD.

-Is there a difference between Attention-Deficit Disorder and Attention-Deficit Hyperactivity Disorder (ADHD)?
+Is there a difference between Attention-Deficit Disorder (ADD) and Attention-Deficit Hyperactivity Disorder (ADHD)?

 Yes, there is a difference between Attention-Deficit Disorder (ADD) and Attention-Deficit Hyperactivity Disorder (ADHD), though the terms are often used interchangeably.
 ADD was historically used to describe individuals who had difficulty with attention but did not exhibit significant hyperactivity.
 In contrast, ADHD includes symptoms of both inattention and hyperactivity.